AmiraGamal1/parallel-material/docs/index.md

   **Software:** <br>

-  *   MinGW Installation Manager
+  *   MinGW Installation Manager or MinGW-w64
   *   Visual Studio code

 ## Installing g++ compiler

+**In this tutorial I expalined two way to install g++ compiler:**

+*   **MinGW** (Minimalist GUN for Windows, originally called mingw32) is a native Windows port of the GNU Compiler Collection (GCC), that provide header files and free distributable import libraries for creating native Windows applications.<br>
+**Note that: all the programs produced under MinGW are 32-bit executables, but it can be used in 32 and 64-bit versions of Windows**

+*   **MinGW-w64** is an advancement of the original MinGW project, It has forked it in 2007 in order to provide support for 64 bits and new APIs.<br>
+**Note that: MinGW-w64 support binaries native to Windows 64-bit and 32-bit operating systems.**

+### Installing g++ compiler use MinGW Installation Manager

 1. Visit the website **[MinGW](https://sourceforge.net/projects/mingw/)** and click on Download.
-MinGW is a native Windows port of the GNU Compiler Collection (GCC), that provide header files and free distributable import libraries for creating native Windows applications.
 2. Once the file is downloaded.
 Open the `mingw-get-setup.exe` file then click on [**Install**]<br>
     <figure markdown="span">
     ![MinGW Installation Manager Setup Tool](image/install_mingw-1.png){ width="600" }